 This program includes a series of co- and extracurricular activities that are an integral part of the curriculum; they include guest lectures, site visits, field trips, culinary activities, research projects, and other hands-on experiences.
 These activities allow students to directly observe the concepts studied in the classroom and analyze issues surrounding food, sustainability, and the environment in an Italian and global context from varied perspectives.

 Students interested both in the FSE and an independent research project may combine the FSE and Scholars Program curricula to create their own academic path.
 This option has limited availability so it is important that all interested students contact their ISI Abroad – Umbra Institute admissions advisor early to begin planning for their semester abroad.
+All independent studies or research projects must be approved at least four months beforehand by the Umbra Director and the FSE Chair.

 The Institute also promotes student research through faculty-led independent study projects or the more intensive semester-long Scholars Program.
 A recent student project on the Italian aversion to taking food home from restaurants led to a three-year-long community engagement project with the City of Perugia known as RepEAT, designed to promote doggie bags in the city’s restaurants.
 Students have also presented their research several times at both the biennial food conference and the Association for the Study of Food & Society.
 Two FSE students have won awards for their research in Perugia from the Society for the Anthropology of Food and Nutrition and the Forum on International Education.